dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 .. figure:: /assets/images/docs/gh-app-reg-3.png
    :alt: GitHub App Organization Install Page

-   Install the our GitHub App on either all repositories in an organization or a select few
+   Install our GitHub App on either all repositories in an organization or a select few

-In order for Dockstore to start pulling in content from GitHub, a ``/.dockstore.yml`` file must be added to the root directory of a branch of the repository that contains your workflow.
+Once you've installed our GitHub app on a repository or organization, you'll need to add a ``/.dockstore.yml`` file to the root directory of a branch of the repository that contains your workflow.
 This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``/.dockstore.yml``, Dockstore will add that branch to the corresponding workflow on Dockstore.
 If the workflow doesn't already exist on Dockstore, one will be created.

-Below is an example of a ``/.dockstore.yml`` file for an alignment workflow.
+Below is a simple example of a ``/.dockstore.yml`` file for an alignment workflow.
+For the complete documentation see the :doc:`Dockstore GitHub Apps <./github-apps>` page.

 .. code:: yaml